antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ## Background
 Testing software is an important part of its lifecycle and a big factor of its success.
 There are many different frameworks and methods out there, and finding the right tools could sometimes be challenging!
 [Postman](https://www.postman.com) is a popular API platform for building and using APIs, widely used among developers, and is one of the tools that makes testing simpler.

-Integrating testing into your CI pipeline can help improve overall quality and productivity.
+Integrating testing into your CI pipeline can help improve the overall quality and productivity.
 Therefore, in this blog post, we will explore how Postman can be used to automate API testing using GitHub Actions!

 ## What is Postman?
 As mentioned before, Postman is a popular platform for building and using API:s.
 Postman is packed with features, such as workspaces for collaboration of building API:s.
 It also offers the ability to perform load testing and test individual APIs.
 For more information about Postman and its features, visit their [website](https://www.postman.com/product/what-is-postman/)

-## Integration Testing
-When it comes to testing software, there is various approaches like unit, functional, integration, and end-to-end testing.
-Each method has its strengths, suited for different aspects of testing, the choice of the method depends on the scope and goal.
-For instance, integration testing verifies the interactions between various modules or components.
-This could for example be verifying an:
-- External API
-- Database Integration
-- or File system Integration

 ## Creating API tests in Postman
 We are going to test an weather API from [weatherapi.com](https://www.weatherapi.com/).
 They provide a rich amount of API:s, see their API documentation for more [info](https://www.weatherapi.com/docs).